MikeRalphson/postman-docs/CONTRIBUTING.md

 For a list of supported languages by the Prism syntax highlighter, [read more](https://lucidar.me/en/web-dev/list-of-supported-languages-by-prism/).
 When in doubt, use `text`, `bash` or `shell` to keep the code block from interfering.

-## Algolia

-Please note that Algolia search won't work when running the app locally.
-If you wish to search when running the app locally, you are welcome to use your own Algolia API keys and index the app in your own Algolia account.
-You can find an `env.example` file in the repo that shows you what keys you require to run Algolia search.

 ## Right sidebar - recent blog posts

 The right sidebar has a feature flag for pulling in up to three contextual, recent blog posts based on a tag.
 This functionality and flag can be found in the front matter of the doc `.md` files.
 It uses our webhook and backend-for-frontend (BFF) service to source the latest 100 blog posts from blog.postman.com.